albertattard/java-boot-camp/02 - Data Types.md

 ## JShell

 The [Java Shell tool (JShell)](https://docs.oracle.com/javase/9/jshell/introduction-jshell.htm) is an interactive tool for learning the Java programming language and prototyping Java code.
 JShell is a Read-Evaluate-Print Loop (REPL), which evaluates declarations, statements, and expressions as they are entered and immediately shows the results.
-The tool is run from the command line.

 1. Open JShell